Even in 2020, women own fewer insurance policies than men. Why?

 The data shows: It is important to sensitise women to the subject of insurance – there is still a big gap here.
 Breaking down barriers is therefore a major concern.
 Because one thing is clear: Our aim is to provide men and women alike with insurance policies – and in doing so, offer them more security.

 As of today, Getsafe has 37% female and 63% male customers, which is already a remarkable number.
 Amongst under 25-year-olds, 44% of customers are female.
 Of customers under 30, 41% are female.
-Let’s take a closer look.
+This is a significant trend which shows that digital insurance is narrowing down the gender insurance gap.
+Let's take a closer look.

 When using our app, our members do a short personal assessment that helps us better understand who they are and where they stand in life.
 One question is about their attitude towards risk.
 The results show that female customers consider themselves to be significantly less willing to take risks than our male customers.